OverPy

 This gives approximately 80% of marriages that aren't happy.

 We aren't talking about high school weeklong relationships.
-We are talking about two adults (because in the West, barely anybody marries young anymore) who have made a commitment on the altar to love each other no matter what.
+We're talking about two adults who have made a commitment on the altar to love each other no matter what.
 40% fail, another 40% don't care enough to study basic psychology and fix their relationship.

 Therefore, it is obvious to point out that mainstream advice about love is bullshit.